lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 {:note}

 1. Open a web browser and enter the IP address of the AltaVault appliance primary interface (this was configured in the previous step).
 2. Log in to the console with the admin credentials.
-Upon first log in, the Wizard Dashboard is displayed as shown in Figure 11.
+At the first login, the Wizard Dashboard is displayed as shown in Figure 11.
     <br/>![Figure 11: AltaVault Wizard](/images/altavault_fig11.png)
 3. Select **System Settings**.
 4. Verify that the information is correct on the next screen and adjust the time zone to reflect the time zone of your environment.
 For example, if the time zone in the configuration file is America/Chicago, select America/Chicago for this appliance as well.